jess-moloney/mini-project-2/README.md

 - defined a function execute_query() to execute the given query
 - created each table and inserted values
 - performed SQL queries in the data/queries.sql file to confirm tables were created properly and could be joined on corresponding primary and foreign keys
+- one major challenge here was that the categories in the API response were sometimes listed with a leading space and other times not.
+In order to create a unique list for my category dataframe, I first had to strip those leading spaces.

 ### Step 8 - Compared Results from FourSquare and Yelp API
 - used pandas to describe, sort, and group data to compare the quality of the coverage of the two APIs